javintx/the-crm-service/README.md

   - When a customer is deleted, it is removed physically from database.
   - The user reference (field userId) must be passed with the customer information, and it will not be validated.
   - The photo field is opened to be whatever.
+  - The header `userId` must be filled with the user identifier to have access to the REST API.
 - For a user:
   - The identifier (field id) of a user is provided in the create customer request.
   - The only field that is not possible to change from a user is the identifier (field id).
   - When a user is deleted, it is removed physically from database.
 The customer will maintain the latest user id that modified it.
   - The mandatory fields for a user will be: id, name and surname.
+  - The header `adminId` must be filled with the user identifier to have access to the REST API.
+- For an admin:
+  - Admin is a user with an activated flag.
+- The headers `userId` and `adminId` are not intended for validation purposes.

 ---